It is fall, perhaps September, and suddenly you see your hive swarm. What is going on? Why would a colony swarm just before winter?

-When a colony swarms, it splits in two parts: one part stays in the old home and one part finds a new home.
+When a colony swarms, it splits into two parts: one part stays in the old home and one part finds a new home.
 Swarming is a form of reproduction.
-When a colony absconds, however, the entire colony leaves together and finds a new home—there is no increase in the total number of colonies.
+But when a colony absconds, the entire colony (or most of it) leaves and finds a new home—there is no increase in the total number of colonies.

 - There is a severe nectar dearth resulting in a shortage of stored food

-- The hive has been heavily invaded by predators such as ants, yellow jackets, wax moths, or small hive beetles
+- The hive has been heavily invaded by predators such as ants, yellowjackets, wax moths, or small hive beetles

 - The hive is extremely hot due to the weather or severe overcrowding